-The two cases come as some Americans worry that terrorists could enter the United States posing as refugees from war-torn nations.
+The arrests come as some Americans worry that terrorists could enter the United States posing as refugees from war-torn nations.

 After news of Hardan’s and Jayab’s arrests Thursday, Sen. Ted Cruz, a Republican presidential candidate, reiterated his views that the United States should not accept refugees from Syria and called for a “systematic and careful retroactive assessment” to determine whether or not refugees already in the United States have ties to terrorists.